codeGROOVE-dev/advrider-notifier/README.md

 Storage is either local filesystem (`./data`) or GCS (`STORAGE_BUCKET`).

 Email via Brevo API.
-Falls back to mock in dev.
+Auto-detects mock mode when `BREVO_API_KEY` is not set.

 Each thread is scraped once per poll cycle regardless of subscriber count.
 Polling interval calculated per-thread using exponential backoff: `5min × 2^(hours_since_post / 3)`, capped at 4 hours.